basementstudio/next-typescript/README.md

 ## Things to note

 - It comes with Inter (it's better to host fonts here rather than getting them from google fonts).
 Remove it if you are not going to use it.
 - Pages, components, etc... are located under `/src`.
+If you are changing this, be sure to also update `tsconfig.json`'s `baseUrl`.

 ## To use it